Frederick Marryat: After the war

-Marryat then turned to scientific studies.
-He invented a lifeboat which earned him a gold medal from the Royal Humane Society and the nickname "Lifeboat".
-He developed a practical, widely used system of maritime flag signalling known as Marryat's Code based on his experience in the Napoleonic Wars escorting merchant ships in convoys.
+Marryat turned to scientific studies after the war.
+He invented a lifeboat, which earned him a gold medal from the Royal Humane Society and the nickname "Lifeboat".
+He developed a practical, widely used system of maritime flag signalling, known as Marryat's Code, based on his experience in the Napoleonic Wars escorting merchant ships in convoys.
 He also described a new gastropod genus Cyclostrema with the type species Cyclostrema cancellatum.

-In 1819, Marryat married Catherine Shairp with whom he had four sons and seven daughters, including Florence, a prolific novelist and his biographer; Emilia, a writer of moralist adventure novels in her father's vein; and Augusta, also a writer of adventure fiction.

-In 1820, Marryat commanded the sloop HMS Beaver and temporarily commanded HMS Rosario for the purpose of bringing back despatches announcing the death of Napoleon on Saint Helena.
-He also took the chance to make a sketch of Napoleon's body on his deathbed, which was later published as a lithograph.
+In 1820, Marryat commanded the sloop HMS Beaver and temporarily commanded HMS Rosario in order to carry despatches to England announcing the death of Napoleon on Saint Helena.
+He also took the opportunity to make a sketch of Napoleon's body on his deathbed; this was later published as a lithograph.
 His artistic skills were modest, but he made numerous sketches of shipboard life above and below deck.

 In 1823, Marryat was appointed to HMS Larne and took part in an expedition against Burma in 1824, which resulted in large losses from disease.
 He was promoted to command the 28-gun HMS Tees, which gave him the rank of post-captain.
-He was back in England in 1826, and that year donated two Burmese curiosities to the British Museum, in an unsuccessful effort to become a trustee.British Museum Collection In 1829, he was commanding the frigate HMS Ariadne on a search for shoals around the Madeira and Canary Islands.
-This was an uninspiring exercise, and as his first novel The Naval Officer had just been published, he decided to resign his commission in November 1830 and take up writing full time.
+By 1826 he was back in England and that year donated two Burmese artifacts to the British Museum, in an unsuccessful effort to be selected as a trustee.
+In 1829, he was commanding the frigate HMS Ariadne on a search for shoals around the Madeira and Canary Islands.
+This was an uninspiring exercise.
+As his first novel The Naval Officer had just been published, he decided to resign his commission in November 1830 and take up writing full-time.